Legal development

 • any other circumstances exist arising from pollution or the depositing, storage or handling of waste that have caused or are likely to cause a risk of harm to human health or the environment;

-• a person has failed to comply with an investigation notice.
+• a person was issued and has failed to comply with a notice to investigate.

-The EPA can attach any condition it considers appropriate to an EAN.
-It can require the recipient to clean up, remove waste to a lawful facility, or stop accepting industrial waste.
+The EPA can specify any condition or requirement it thinks fit in an EAN.
+The EPA can require the recipient take clean up measures, take waste to a premises that can lawfully accept the waste, or cease accepting industrial waste.

 Section 274(2) allows the EPA to issue the notice to any to the following:

-• the person who the EPA reasonably believes caused or permitted the circumstances;
+• the person who the EPA reasonably believes caused or permitted the circumstances which are the subject of the relevant notice;

 • the current owner or occupier of the land;

-• the owner or occupier at the time the circumstances arose.
+• the owner or occupier of the land at the time the circumstances arose.

 Victoria has no hierarchy of preferred recipients, unlike some other Australian jurisdictions.